bulentbozdag/nervos-testnet/README.md

-1) Create A Godwoken Account On The EVM Layer 2 Testnet
+Gitcoin: 1) Create A Godwoken Account On The EVM Layer 2 Testnet

 ![Account](account.jpg)